scipopt/MatlabSCIPInterface/README.md

   Possibly further shared libraries have to be added.

-  This solutions seems to work, but has the price that all comands in Matlab that use Lapack will fail (because they do not use MKL anymore).
+  This solution seems to work, but has the price that all comands in Matlab that use Lapack will fail (because they do not use MKL anymore).
 In particular, eigenvalue comutations will fail.